 NOGEPA recognised Physicians in Den Helder:

 Yes, according the Mutual recognition, NOGEPA 0.5 courses are accepted in Denmark, the U.K. and Norway (with additional training).

 See for detailed information Appendix 1 Mutual recognition of Basic Safety & Emerg.
-Preparedness Training – April 2017 as published in the NOGEPA Industry Standard Nr 001, page 77.
+Preparedness Training December 2021 as published in the NOGEPA Industry Standard Nr 001.

-No, if the validity of your NOGEPA certificate has expired, participation in a refresher course is only possible with dispensation from NOGEPA.
-Dispensation is only applied to personnel who have completed the basic course and at least one related refresher course of the subject training.
+No, if the validity of your NOGEPA certificate has expired, participation in a refresher course is only possible with dispensation.
+Dispensation is only applied to personnel who have completed at least one related refresher course of the subject training.

 To maintain and improve the course audit system (and as a consequence the quality control of courses), NOGEPA introduced the “NOGEPA Fee” in July 2013.

 The cost of the NOGEPA Certificate Fee is mentioned in the course details as “Registration costs”.